 We understand that elimination of the early retirement subsidy in our first application concerned many of you who didn't realize that the portion of your benefit earned before 2004 was subsidized.
 Because of that, we revisited this element indepth before proceeding.
-But, the issue came down to one of our core principles in this process - leveling the playing field.
+But, the issue came down to one of our core principles in this process-leveling the playing field.

 Anyone who retired on or after June 1, 2010 already gets a fully actuarially equivalent benefit regardless of whether that benefit is taken at age 55, age 64, or anywhere in between.
 In other words, their benefits were cut long before the MPRA application.
-So, someone who retired younger than age 65 before June 1, 2010 has already received thousands of dollars more from the Plan than a person with the same contributions who retires at the same age but happened to start their benefit after June 1, 2010 will receive.
-That is not equitable.
+So, someone who retired younger than age 65 before June 1, 2010 has already received thousands of dollars more from the Plan than a person will receive with the same contributions who retires at the same age but happened to start their benefit after June 1, 2010.
+Continuing that is not equitable.

-To learn more about the early retirement subsidy, see the "Why Do Those Who Retired Early Have Bigger Cuts?"
-Pension Fund Notes newsletter from March 30, 2020 in the "Stay Informed" section at www.afm-epf.org.
+To learn more about the early retirement subsidy, click here to see an updated version of the "Why Do Those Who Retired Early Have Bigger Cuts?"
+Pension Fund Notes newsletter from March 30, 2020.

-Maintaining the 40% Maximum Benefit Reduction
+Maintaining the 40% Maximum Reduction